NVIDIA-Merlin/HugeCTR/docs/python_interface.md

 ```bash
 hugectr.Model.compile()
 ```
-This method takes no extra arguments.
+This method requires no extra arguments.
 It allocates the internal buffer and initializes the model.
+For multi-task models, can optionally take two arguments.

+**Arguments**
+* `loss_names`: List of Strings, the list of loss label names to provide weights for.

+* `loss_weights`: List of Floats, the weights to be assigned to each loss label.
+Number of elements must match the number of loss_names.
 ***

 #### **fit method**